StreakYC/rate-limiting-take-home/README.md

 If any of the definitions are unclear as to behavior of the uility function then look at the unit tests to see how the utiitity function should be used and the precise behavior expected.

+Don't spend too much time on this. *Really* experienced people who have seen these problems before may be able to finish the entire challenge in under an hour, but most people take ~1.5-4 hours.
+If you're spending more than 4 hours, you should submit your solution complete or otherwise.

 ## Functions to be Implemented (easiest first, hardest at the bottom)

 ## delay(fn, time)